Exact Recovery of Community Structures Using DeepWalk and Node2vec: Introduction

 \section{Introduction}

-Given a network $\mathcal{G}$, a popular approach for analyzing $\mathcal{G}$ is to first map or embed the vertices of $\mathcal{G}$ into some low dimensional latent space and then apply statistical learning and inference methods in the embedded space.
-Through this embedding process, multiple tasks could be conducted on the network such as community detection (e.g., \citet{von2007tutorial,wang2017community}), link prediction (e.g., \citet{liben2007link}), node classification (e.g., \citet{perozzi2014deepwalk,hamilton2017inductive}) and network visualization (e.g., \cite{theocharidis2009network}).
+} \IEEEPARstart{G}{iven} a network $\mathcal{G}$, a popular approach for analyzing $\mathcal{G}$ is to first map or embed its vertices into some low dimensional Euclidean space and then apply machine learning and statistical inference procedures in this space.
+Through this embedding process, multiple tasks could be conducted on the network such as community detection (e.g., \cite{von2007tutorial,wang2017community}), link prediction (e.g., \cite{liben2007link}), node classification (e.g., \cite{perozzi2014deepwalk,hamilton2017inductive}) and network visualization (e.g., \cite{theocharidis2009network}).
 There has been a large and diverse collection of network embedding algorithms proposed in the literature, including those based on spectral embedding \cite{rohe2011spectral,sussman2012consistent,shi_malik}, multivariate statistical dimension reduction \cite{robinson1995typology,ye2005two}, and neural network \cite{kipf2016semi,line_graph,pine}.
 See \cite{frame_work}, \cite{hamilton2017}, \cite{cui2018survey} and \cite{chen2020graph} for recent surveys of network embedding and graph representation learning.